- Dive the world-famous Rainbow Warrior and HMNZS Canterbury wrecks

 International visitors fly in to Auckland International Airport in the North Island.
 From here, you can take a domestic flight to Kerikeri Airport in the Bay of Islands then onwards by taxi to the other main towns of Paihia, Opua or Kawakawa.
 To Russell, it takes about an hour.

 Alternatively, you can travel by bus from Auckland to Kerikeri, Paihia or Whangarei via InterCity Coachlines.
-Auckland to Whangarei is 2 hours 20 minutes, while to Kerikeri and Paihia takes about 4 hours.
+Auckland to Whangarei is around two and a half hours, while to Kerikeri and Paihia takes about four hours.

 Seasons and weather in the Bay of Islands